official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 could be the decisive factor in the White House.”

-459. Sir David Manning showed the telegram to Mr Blair, commenting: “Good tel[egram] on Bush: prejudices and pressures – and continued importance of UK to him.”156
+459. Sir David Manning showed the telegram to Mr Blair, commenting: “Good tel[egram] on Bush: prejudices and pressures – and continued importance of UK to him.”[^156]

-460. Mr Straw spoke to both Mr de Villepin157 and Secretary Powell158 on 12 October.
+460. Mr Straw spoke to both Mr de Villepin[^157] and Secretary Powell[^158] on 12 October.
 The discussions focused primarily on the difficulties with OP10.

-461. Mr Straw also spoke to Mr Tang Jiaxuan on 13 October to discuss progress.159
+461. Mr Straw also spoke to Mr Tang Jiaxuan on 13 October to discuss progress.[^159]

-156 Manuscript comments Manning to Prime Minister on Telegram 1326 Washington to FCO London, 11 October 2002, ‘Your Visit to Washington’.
+[^156]: Manuscript comments Manning to Prime Minister on Telegram 1326 Washington to FCO London, 11 October 2002, ‘Your Visit to Washington’.
-157 Telegram 220 FCO London to Paris, 12 October 2002, ‘Iraq: Foreign Secretary’s Conversation with French Foreign Minister, 12 October’.
+[^157]: Telegram 220 FCO London to Paris, 12 October 2002, ‘Iraq: Foreign Secretary’s Conversation with
-158 Telegram 535 FCO London to Washington, 12 October 2002, ‘Iraq: Foreign Secretary’s Conversation with US Secretary of State, 12 October’.
+[^158]: Telegram 535 FCO London to Washington, 12 October 2002, ‘Iraq: Foreign Secretary’s Conversation
-159 Telegram 550 Beijing to FCO London, 14 October 2002, ‘Iraq: Foreign Secretary’s Conversation with Chinese Foreign Minister’.
+[^159]: Telegram 550 Beijing to FCO London, 14 October 2002, ‘Iraq: Foreign Secretary’s Conversation with

 282

-The Report of the Iraq InquiryUS Congressional authorisation for the use of force
+US Congressional authorisation for the use of force

-On 10 and 11 October, the House of Representatives and the Senate passed a joint resolution authorising the use of military force against Iraq.160 The resolution expressed support for President Bush’s efforts:
+On 10 and 11 October, the House of Representatives and the Senate passed a joint resolution authorising the use of military force against Iraq.[^160] The resolution expressed support for President Bush’s efforts:

 “to –